BND Hamburger Icon

 “Define what’s important to you,” Smith said.
 “Pitch your plan to anyone who will listen, and before you know it, you’ll acquire the interviewing skills you need to put your plan into action.”

-Since the coronavirus pandemic, many companies have started hiring for temporary or permanently remote positions.
+In recent years, many companies have started hiring for temporary or permanent remote positions.
 You can view this situation as an opportunity to work from home or travel while working.
 On the other hand, you might not be as pleased with this shift if you work more productively in offices or prefer hands-on training.

-It’s important not to stress if your first job or working environment isn’t your dream job – or a position you thought you’d ever find yourself in – but still presents immense value.
-Joe Weinlick, chief marketing officer at career network Nexxt, reminds new grads that regardless of where they end up, their first job is often a gateway to every job afterward.
+It’s important not to stress if your first job or working environment isn’t your dream job — or a position you thought you’d ever find yourself in — but still presents immense value.
+Joe Weinlick, chief operating officer at Catalyst Experiential, reminds new grads that regardless of where they end up, their first job is often a gateway to every job afterward.

 Back to top